-If you decide to use bleach to disinfect an especially dirty feeder, then please take great precaution in rinsing with lots of fresh water.
+If you decide to use bleach to disinfect an especially dirty feeder, then please take great precautions in rinsing with lots of fresh water.

 C. HOT Water, with a bit of dish soap.

-There are times when you can probably get by with just cleaning your hummingbird feeders with hot water.
-If needed, you can add a bit of dish soap to help sterilize bacteria or remove dried on nectar or residue.
+There are times when you can probably just clean your hummingbird feeders with hot water.
+If needed, you can add a bit of dish soap to help sterilize bacteria or remove dried nectar or residue.